pareekharsh267-dotcom/Job-Listings-Scraper/README.md

-Quotes Scraper
+#Quotes Scraper

 This project demonstrates a professional web scraping workflow using Python.
 It extracts paginated quote data from a website and exports structured results into a CSV file.

-Project Overview
+#Project Overview

 The scraper:

-Navigates through multiple pages automatically
+-Navigates through multiple pages automatically

-Extracts quote text
+-Extracts quote text

-Extracts author names
+-Extracts author names

-Extracts associated tags
+-Extracts associated tags

-Handles pagination dynamically
+-Handles pagination dynamically

-Saves clean structured data into a CSV file
+-Saves clean structured data into a CSV file

-Technologies Used
+#Technologies Used

-Python
+-Python

-Requests
+-Requests

-BeautifulSoup
+-BeautifulSoup

-Pandas
+-Pandas

-Features
+#Features

-Automatic pagination handling
+-Automatic pagination handling

-Clean data extraction
+-Clean data extraction

-Structured data storage
+-Structured data storage

-CSV export for further analysis
+-CSV export for further analysis

-Basic delay handling to avoid overloading the server
+-Basic delay handling to avoid overloading the server

-How It Works
+#How It Works

-Sends HTTP request to each page
+-Sends HTTP request to each page

-Parses HTML using BeautifulSoup
+-Parses HTML using BeautifulSoup

-Extracts quote, author, and tags
+-Extracts quote, author, and tags

-Stores data in a list
+-Stores data in a list

-Converts data into a Pandas DataFrame
+-Converts data into a Pandas DataFrame

-Exports the results to quotes_data.csv
+-Exports the results to quotes_data.csv

-Output
+#Output

-The generated CSV file contains the following columns:
+#The generated CSV file contains the following columns:

-Quote
+-Quote

-Author
+-Author

-Tags
+-Tags

 Learning Outcomes

-This project demonstrates:
+#This project demonstrates:

-Pagination logic
+-Pagination logic

-Data extraction from structured HTML
+-Data extraction from structured HTML

-Loop control with break conditions
+-Loop control with break conditions

-Data cleaning and export
+-Data cleaning and export

-Real-world scraping workflow
+-Real-world scraping workflow